jonzia/LSTM_Network/README.md

-# LSTM Network v1.1.0
+# LSTM Network v1.1.1

 ## Overview
 LSTM network implemented in Tensorflow designed for prediction and classification.

 ## Description
 This program is an LSTM network written in Python for Tensorflow.
 The architecture of the network is fully-customizable within the general framework, namely an LSTM network trained with a truncated BPTT algorithm where the output at each timestep is fed through a fully-connected layer to a variable number of outputs.
 The error is calculated via `tf.losses.mean_squared_error` and reduced via `tf.train.AdamOptimizer()`.
+As of v1.1.1, the input pipeline is a rolling-window with offset batches.

 ## To Run
 1. Install [Tensorflow](https://www.tensorflow.org/install/).